ATVWGS/tenant-management-framework/README.md

 ```

 ## 3.2.
 Configurations
-A Tenant Management Framework configuration is a collection of resource definition files.
-The defintion files describe instances of different resource types (eg. Groups, Conditional Access Policies, Named Locations).
+A Tenant Management Framework configuration is a collection of resource definition files in a predefined folder structure.
+The definition files describe instances of different resource types (eg. Groups, Conditional Access Policies, Named Locations) in the [JavaScript Object Notation (.json)](https://de.wikipedia.org/wiki/JavaScript_Object_Notation).

 ### 3.2.1. configuration.json
 Configurations always contain a *configuration.json* file at the root level.
-This file contains the properties that describe the configuration.
+This file contains the properties that describe a configuration and is automatically created when using [*New-TmfConfiguration*](#323-how-can-i-create-a-configuration).

 ```json
 {